Getting started with Pipelines-as-Code #

 Tekton Dashboard #

-Another question is only asked if you are not running on OpenShift.
-It will detect if you have the Tekton Dashboard installed and if you want to use it for the links to show the logs or description of the PipelineRun.
+If you have the Tekton Dashboard installed and if you want to use it for the links to show the logs or description of the PipelineRun.
+If you are running on OpenShift it will automatically detect the OpenShift console Route and use it.

 👀 We have detected a tekton dashboard install on http://dashboard.paac-127-0-0-1.nip.io